swift502/EquimercConverter/README.md

 This project therefore contains working examples of Python and GLSL conversion code.
 Feel free to borrow them and translate them to your language/project.

+## Size limits

+Input images have the following size limits:

+- GPU (Default)
+  - To Mercator: 32768 x 16384
+  - To Equirectangular: 16384 x 32768
+  - Exceeding these limits will result in `Error: the framebuffer is not complete (INCOMPLETE_ATTACHMENT)`
+- CPU
+  - CPU conversion seems to be mainly limited by available system memory, but other limits in Pillow are also present: https://pillow.readthedocs.io/en/stable/reference/limits.html

 ## Setup

 1. Install [Python 3.11+](https://www.python.org/downloads/)